• Skip to main content

 These random purchases might sometimes be relatively harmless if they are within a person’s spending limit.
 However, regrettably, impulsive buys may also lead to expensive shopping binges that might ruin their finances.

-Indicators of Impulsive buying behavior
+Indicators of Impulsive Buying Behavior

 Most individuals engage in impulsive buying on occasion.
 Some indicators of impulsive buying include: